Jung Brutal Gutaussehend 3: Singles

 To support Jung Brutal Gutaussehend 3, five singles were released.
 The first of which, "Sturmmaske auf (Intro)", was released on 28 September 2017, and became an immediate success for the two rappers.
 The single became their first song to debuted on number one of the German single charts, six in Austria and 15 in Switzerland.
 Both "Gamechanger" and "Ave Maria" reached the top 10 in Germany, top 20 in Austria and top 25 in Switzerland.
 On 22 December 2017, "Die JBG3 Weihnachtsgeschichte", was released, but did not enter the charts.
 "One Night Stand", released on 29 December 2017, peaked at number 51 on the German singles chart.

 Critical reception

 Music critics

 Music critics gave moderate to negative reviews of Jung Brutal Gutaussehend 3 upon its release.
 Max Brandl from laut.de gave the album three out of five stars.
 He criticized the songs "Frontload", "Massephase" and "Warlordz" for their "bumpy Kindergarten production".
 He also said that JBG 3 is "olympic powerlifting with insults".
 Rappers.in gave the album 2.5 stars and said that the album "sounded like trash", with "superficial disses".
-Noiseys, Juri Sternburg accuses them of "bad racism" under the cover of "artistic freedom".
+Noisey's Juri Sternburg accuses them of "bad racism" under the cover of "artistic freedom".
 He also said that "JBG 3 is shallow and silly".
 Tristan Heming described the lyrics of the album as disgusting: "Rape, racism, Hitler and Stalin name-dropping and Holocaust references.
 All of this is actually so disgusting in its mass that one could puke."